 So what’s the solution?
 I say a big, true, compassionate, and beautiful Thanksgiving.
 I want Bear to grow up in a loving environment that’s conscious of and kind to all.
 That’s why we try to host a pre-Thanksgiving dinner at our house a few weeks before the actual day.
 Because most of our friends will be with their families on the actual holiday, this way we can gather as much of our tribe as possible—sometimes as many as 28 people!
-(Check out both these videos part 1 & 2.)
 My goal is always to serve the most delicious, decadent dishes that have everyone—including meat-eaters—wondering why they even bother with the foods that don’t serve their bodies well (I’m looking at you, meat and dairy!) and leave them feeling sluggish, bloated, and gross after their usual feast.
-The best is when people say they would eat this way all the time if they could eat like what they just ate, and I say you can!
+The best is when people say they would eat this way all the time if they could eat like what they just ate.
+And I say you can!

 For more Thanksgiving thoughts and recipes reference: